theory/justatheory/content/post/postgres/mini-summit-five.md

     We find this pretty pretty useful.

 *   That's pretty much it.
-Just to recap I talked about the multi-platform experience an uh the pros and cons of containers, inferencing how you build um and how you can build extensions with dependencies, static and rpath dependencies, and the problems with PG minor version differences.
+Just to recap I talked about the multi-platform experience, the pros and cons of containers, inferencing how you build and how you can build extensions with dependencies, static and `rpath` dependencies, and the problems with PG minor version differences.
 If anybody has thoughts, questions, or comments I think that would be a great.
 Thank you.